 Set a realistic budget and get all the things you need before moving in.
 I suggest collecting them slowly over a few paychecks so the cost isn't so heavy when you're trying to pay for the deposit.

-I may have missed a few things, or perhaps you want to ask specific questions.
-I'll try to answer as best I can and please leave me some feedback on whether or not this article was helpful in any way.
+I may have missed a few things, or perhaps you want to ask specific questions in the comments section below.
+I'll try to answer as best I can.
 Thanks for reading and good luck!